autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 - stake bonding and unbonding operations submitted by stake delegators
 - [slashing](/concepts/staking/#slashing) penalties applied by protocol for proven validator faults whilst a member of the consensus committee.

 Bonding and unbonding requests submitted during an epoch are processed and committed to state in the next available block, but the effect of such staking transitions is only applied at epoch end.
-Until epoch end they are maintained in memory in `BondingRequest` and `UnbondingRequest` data structures.
-They can be read by listening for the and can be viewed using `NewBondingRequest` and `NewUnbondingRequest` events emitted by the [`bond()`](/reference/api/aut/#bond) and [`unbond()`](/reference/api/aut/#unbond) functions of the Autonity Protocol Contract.
+Until epoch end staking transitions are maintained in memory in `BondingRequest` and `UnbondingRequest` data structures.
+They can be read by listening for and viewing `NewBondingRequest` and `NewUnbondingRequest` events emitted by the [`bond()`](/reference/api/aut/#bond) and [`unbond()`](/reference/api/aut/#unbond) functions of the Autonity Protocol Contract.

-In Autonity's AFD protocol, slashable faults are likewise processed throughout an epoch and any staking transitions caused by stake slashing are applied to bonded stake at epoch end according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model.
+In Autonity's AFD protocol, slashable faults are likewise processed throughout an epoch and any staking transitions caused by stake slashing are applied to unbonding and bonded stake at epoch end according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model. i.e. self-bonded stake is slashed in priority to delegated stake.

 As noted in [Protocol assets](/concepts/protocol-assets/), Newton and Liquid Newton token can be in different states.
-Bonded stake is liable to protocol application of [slashing](/concepts/staking/#slashing) penalties:
+Bonded and unbonding stake is liable to protocol application of [slashing](/concepts/staking/#slashing) penalties:

 - Newton whilst locked in [states](/concepts/protocol-assets/newton/) `bonded` and `unbonding`.
 - Liquid Newton in [states](/concepts/protocol-assets/liquid-newton/) `locked` and `unlocked`.

+Whilst stake is unbonding the protocol tracks the relative ownership of stake in the delegated and self-bonded unbonding pools via a "share" mechanism so that the PAS slashing priority may be correctly applied to the unbonding stake and the correct amount of delegated or self-bonded stake be released at the end of the unbonding period.

+{{< alert title="Info" >}}
+Metadata stating the unbonding pools and tracking "shares" amounts are returned as part of the response when querying for a validator.
+See the [`getValidator()`](/reference/api/aut/#getvalidator) response object which contains fields for:

+- Delegated stake unbonding pool: `unbondingStake` and `unbondingShares`
+- Self-bonded unbonding pool: `selfUnbondingStake` and `selfUnbondingShares`.
+{{< /alert >}}

 ### Bonding

 Stake token is bonded to an active validator through a bonding operation.
-Once in a bonded state the token is locked and cannot be transferred to other stakeholders.
-If the stake token belongs to the validator then it is [self-bonded](/glossary/#self-bonded), otherwise the token is [delegated](/glossary/#delegated).
+Once bonded stake token is locked and cannot be transferred to other stakeholders.
+If bonded stake token belongs to the validator then it is [self-bonded](/glossary/#self-bonded), otherwise the token is [delegated](/glossary/#delegated).
 The [voting power](/glossary/#voting-power) of a validator is determined by the amount of stake bonded to it.

 On bonding Newton, the stake token is locked on execution of the `bond()` function and Liquid Newton is minted for [delegated](/glossary/#delegated) stake.
 Minting Liquid Newton is an autonomous protocol-only function.
 The resulting voting power change is tracked and the staking transition is applied at epoch end.
 From this point the stake is actively bonded and able to earn staking rewards.
 Note that a bond allocation cannot be changed after submission and before the bonding is applied at epoch end.